locationtech/geogig/docs/_sources/repo/config.txt

    user.name=Author
    user.email=author@example.com

 These parameters are valid just for this particular repository.
-You can also configure global parameters as well, which will apply to all repositories created, unless overwritten by a local parameter.
+You can also configure global parameters which will apply to all repositories created, unless overwritten by a local parameter.

 To set the global value of a parameter, use the ``--global`` option.